jbee/purejin/docs/index.md

 with silk.
 It's tiny, debuggable, straight forward stand alone library that makes common things easy and uncommon ones easy to add.
-It avoids anything not refactoring-safe, confusing, complicated or otherwise hard to maintain like XML or annotations, aspects etcetera.
+It avoids anything not refactoring-safe, confusing, complicated or otherwise hard to maintain like XML or annotations, aspects, bytecode rewirting, classloader magic etcetera.
 It really is just plain old boring code.
 However, it makes some strong decisions to keep dependency injection sane.
 Don't fight them.
 Ask why.
 Learn.

+Or you are just one of those unlucky employees getting told to mess things up because business really needs this feature and that.
+Not that they know what it does.

 ## What it can do
 Fluent API with: